 A Motor Floater Policy is nothing but a single motor insurance plan which covers multiple vehicles.
 This type of motor floater insurance policy covers all private vehicles (cars/two-wheelers) registered under a single owner.
 The multi-vehicle policy is a sum insured based coverage plan, and up to five vehicles are covered under this plan.
 The motor floater policy eliminates the inconvenience of paying multiple premiums and keeping track of renewal dates of multiple motor insurance policies.
-A floater motor insurance will also allow you to choose between standalone own-damage cover and comprehensive cover, The comprehensive cover also provides coverage against third-party liability.
+A floater motor insurance (or) combined motor insurance will also allow you to choose between standalone own-damage cover and comprehensive cover, The comprehensive cover also provides coverage against third-party liability.

 The vehicle with the highest IDV (Insured Declared Value) will be the Primary Vehicle in a multi-car policy quote.
 Similarly, the highest IDV will be the sum insured amount of the motor floater policy.
 The rest of the vehicles covered under this plan will be considered as Secondary Vehicles.

 The Motor Floater insurance policy will provide the following coverages:

 The multi-vehicle policy will cover damages to the vehicle/vehicle accessory under the following circumstances: